The kids are alright – Takeover Day 2018

 This year we had the opportunity to work with an RSA Fellow and Catalyst grant winner, Alan Bec the creator of The Wib, an innovative approach to talking more openly about mental health.
 Alan uses a small dial that attaches to your clothes and asks wearers to rate their day on a scale of 1-10.
 Through this he says that people are more comfortable speaking about why they are feeling the way they are that day, a clever technique to break down the stigma attached to discussing mental health.

-RSA Academies have been working with the Public Services and Communities team at the RSA and Children England, the body that represents children’s charities in England.
+RSA Academies have been working with Children England and the Public Services and Communities team at the RSA, the body that represents children’s charities in England.
 We have been looking at young people’s ideas on the welfare state, where it fails young people and how it might be redesigned to better serve the younger generations.
 Chloe Darlington, Policy and Campaigns manager for Children England, ran a workshop alongside Tom Harrison, RSA Research Assistant, with 4 school groups asking them to identify what worries them the most about the modern welfare state.
 Chloe’s thoughts are captured here, whilst Tom’s blog can be viewed here.

 Kenny McCarthy, Project Management and Production Lead, Action and Research Centre, ran an interactive session with a group all about the RSA’s latest large-scale programme, the Food, Farming and Countryside commission.
 A resounding success last year, he ran a similar workshop with older children this year asking them to identify ways in which the future of food will affect them and how they might construct a campaign to better educate people on such changes.